Health

 Get 3 for 2 on all products and free UK delivery when you shop with us.

-Who May Need An Iron Supplement?
+Who May Need an Iron Supplement?

 Growing children may also need an iron supplement.
 Vitabiotics Feroglobin Liquid, provides iron, plus minerals and B vitamins that are gentle on the stomach.
 The delicious honey and orange flavour liquid is suitable for the family, including children over 3 years.
 For adults, a daily intake 10ml of Feroglobin Liquid, provides an average of 14mg of iron.